keeneyetact/retroBoard/README.md

 Try not to take a too common name though, to avoid anyone else finding your session by chance.

+You can also use the "Advanced" tab when creating a session, and provide a name.

 ## Thanks

 Many thanks to the following contributors who helped translating the app: